 This is one of the best things about thru-hiking; it makes you appreciate the simple things in life that we often take for granted.

-It Gives You A Greater Appreciation For Nature
+You’ll Gain A Greater Appreciation Of Nature

 It is easy to take nature for granted when you see it every day but being in the wilderness for weeks or months at a time provides a whole new appreciation for the world around you.